zcash/zips/draft-zip.md

 # Deployment

-The implementation of this ZIP MUST be deployed at the same time or after the Zcash Sustainability Fund is established.
+The implementation of this ZIP MUST be deployed at the same time or after the Zcash Sustainability Fund (ZIP-XXX), and subsidy smoothing  (ZIP-YYY).

 # Rationale